What Is a DSAR? Data Subject Access Requests Explained

 You may run into several issues with DSARs, including:

-• Verifying requestor identity: The first step in responding to a DSAR is verifying a requestor’s identity which should not involve collecting more personal information than you already have.
+• Verifying the requestor’s identity, which is the first step in responding to a DSAR, and shouldn’t involve collecting more data than you already have.

-• DSAR documentation: Simply responding to DSARs is not enough — keep an audit log in case of a complaint or external review.
+• DSAR documentation, keep an audit log in case of a complaint or external review.

-• Time to respond: You may find that completing DSARs takes longer than expected, especially if you receive a large number of requests.
-Creating a standardized DSAR process and a detailed list of your data collection and storage processes can help simplify the response process.
+• Timing, you may find completing DSARs takes longer than expected.
+Implement a standardized DSAR process to help simplify the response process.

 Can employees submit a DSAR to their employers?

-Yes, current and former employees can submit DSARs to their employers.
-If there is a legitimate reason that you cannot fulfill the request, it’s possible to refuse.
+Yes, current and former employees can submit DSARs to their employers, but if there is a legitimate reason that you cannot fulfill the request, it’s possible to refuse.

 Summary